Painting Equipment

 photo source: commons.wikipedia.org

-AIRLESS or high pressure spraying is achieved using a high-pressure pump that presses the material without compressed air (the material is not mixed with air), passing it through the nozzle at a pressure of 90-360 bar.
-The jet width can only be adjusted by replacing the nozzle of the gun.
+AIRLESS or high-pressure spraying is achieved by means of a high-pressure pump that presses the material without compressed air (the material is not mixed with air) through the nozzle with a pressure of 90-360 bar.
+The jet width can only be adjusted by changing the nozzle of the gun.

 Advantages: high productivity, possibility to use high viscosity coating materials, reduced material losses, material transfer efficiency